underscoreio/essential-scala/scala-basics/definitions.md

 You can also declare bounds in the other direction (an upper bound) using `[A >: Enumeration]` and also declare upper and lower bounds.

-## Recursive Functions
+## Recursive Methods

-Now that we know how to bind a name to a value we can define recursive functions.
-A recursive function is one that calls itself.
+Now that we know how to define methods we can define recursive methods.
+A recursive method is one that calls itself.
 Here is an example:

 {% highlight scala %}
 scala> val foo = (x: Int) => if (x > 0) foo(x - 1) else x